ScioShield/encoder/README.md

 # Improvements
 Think of how to get encoded data by reference.
 Think about adding a filesize check function that it will measure the projected output filesize and if above a threshold prompt the user if they are ok.
 This will necessitate a rework of the current encoding methods.
-Think about multithreading.
 Add a method to enc/dec "encodeURIComponent".
+Add the option to compress the output file with zgip and decompress with pako.

 N.B.
 The code was generated with the help of OpenAI's ChatGPT